 Tropes, tropes everywhere, and not a fresh idea in sight.

-Performances: Joaquin Phoenix Does His Best… But Why?
+Performances: Joaquin Phoenix Does His Best… But Why

 Direction & Cinematography: Style Without Substance

-Cultural Relevance (Or Lack Thereof)
+Cultural Relevance (or Lack Thereof)

 Why Joker 2 Missed the Mark